jdcloudcom/en/documentation/Storage-and-CDN/Object-Storage-Service/API-Reference/Introduction/Basic-Concepts.md

 3. The name must start and end with a lowercase letter or number without containing continuous line-throughs.

-***Object/file (Object)***
+**Object/file (Object)**

 Object is the basic unit of OSS storage data, also called as OSS file.
 Object consists of user data (Data) and file name (Key).
-Object is identified with the unique Key in the storage space.
+Object is identified with the unique Key in the bucket.
 Object element information is a key-value pair, representing some attributes of the object, such as last modification time, size and other information.

 Based on different uploading methods, the size limits of object are also different.
 Multipart upload supports up to 48.8TB object size, but a single fragment (or file) supports up to 5GB.